Domain name: Fictitious domain name

 A fictitious domain name is a domain name used in a work of fiction or popular culture to refer to a domain that does not actually exist, often with invalid or unofficial top-level domains such as ".web", a usage exactly analogous to the dummy 555 telephone number prefix used in film and other media.
-The canonical fictitious domain name is "example.com", specifically set aside by IANA in RFC 2606 for such use, along with the .example TLD.
+The canonical fictitious domain name is "example.com", specifically set aside by IANA for such use, along with the .example TLD.

 Domain names used in works of fiction have often been registered in the DNS, either by their creators or by cybersquatters attempting to profit from it.
 This phenomenon prompted NBC to purchase the domain name Hornymanatee.com after talk-show host Conan O'Brien spoke the name while ad-libbing on his show.
 O'Brien subsequently created a website based on the concept and used it as a running gag on the show.
+Companies whose works have used fictitious domain names have also employed firms such as MarkMonitor to park fictional domain names in order to prevent misuse by third parties.